 Your retrospective allows teams to explore new ideas and cover complex challenges.
 That doesn’t change when you go remote.
 To successfully face those challenges as a remote team, it is vital to create a safe environment that facilitates reflection (of course!) and creativity.

 In The Remote Facilitator’s Pocket Guide, authors Kirsten Clacey and Jay-Allen Morris emphasize the importance of “crafting your container.”

 “The container you create will elicit a certain kind of behavior.
 If you put people in a boxing ring, it is most likely they will box.
 If you put people in a bounce castle, it is quite possible that they will play.
 So what can we, as facilitators, do to create and maintain containers that enable playful learning mindsets?”

 Your container is more than the physical space.
-It is the words you choose, the vibe you create.
-Which means that even if your team members are spread out across the globe, you can still be crafting your container for successful retrospectives.
+It is the words you choose and the vibe you create.
+Meaning that even if your team members are spread out across the globe, you can still be crafting your container for successful retrospectives.

 There is no such thing as a “perfect retrospective.”
 But as Kirsten and Jay-Allen explain, there are ways that you can encourage more playful and inquisitive behaviors that can help your team develop new ideas and discover creative solutions.

 By planning ahead, you are more likely to create an open and playful space where your team feels confident that they are in a safe environment- even for difficult conversations.

 Another way teams can create an open environment for retrospectives is to include a specific guideline in the team’s working agreement that requires participants to turn on video cameras during meetings.